jmrphy/media_civil_war/media_civil_war.md

 variable of interest; if both the linear term and the polynomial are differently signed and significant, it is taken as evidence of a curvilinear effect.
-The first problem with this convention is that it does not conveniently inform us about the thresholds for the independent variable's heterogenous effects, and indeed is typically used as a substitute for having to do so.
+The first problem with this convention is that it does not effectively inform us about the thresholds for the independent variable's heterogenous effects, and indeed is typically used as a substitute for having to do so.
 More importantly, however, parametric estimates can fail to detect important curvilinear effects